Voters are required to notify the Board of Registrars of their county of residence whenever they move.

 Moving Within the County

-If you move outside the county in which you are registered to vote within 30 days of an election, you may vote in your old precinct for that election.
+If you move outside the county in which you are registered to vote within 30 days of an election, you will vote in your old precinct for that election.